renard314/textfairy/README.md

 * cd textfairy
 * git submodule update
 * git submodule init
-* cd textfairy
-* ndk-build
+* make sure that ndk-build is on your path
-* import settings.gradle into android studio
+* import settings.gradle into android studio or execute gradle build